Skip to main content

 The careful reader is wondering: if invocation B starts on the local primary's SQLite before A's writes are durably replicated, B sees A's not-yet-durable state.
 Doesn't that risk a consistency violation?
 No. Local SQLite acts as a speculative commit log: outside observers can't see anything until the output gate releases, and output gates appear to release in invocation-arrival order (can anyone confirm?), so a sequential client never sees B's response before A's.
 If replication fails, the entire DO instance dies and all in-flight invocations die with it — both A and B vanish from history.
 The client sees an error and retries.

 I've long held this hopeful assumption that transactionSync didn't hold input gates closed while the output-gate flush was ongoing.
-The data proves that's not happening.
-If it had, throughput would be 1 / ~15 ms ≈ 66 txn/s, not ~400.
+The data proves that assumption.
+If input gates had been held closed, throughput would be 1 / ~16 ms ≈ 62 txn/s, not ~400.

 What this means for system design